jakegalligan/Kana/README.md

  Kana is a mobile first application that expedites the drink ordering process at bars for both customers and bartenders by allowing patrons to use their phone to order drinks and receive notifications the moment they’re ready.
 Bartenders are able to view and claim a drink from a stack of orders, as well as access a continuous stream of rich data, in order to better serve customers.

  ## Link:
+ THIS IS A MOBILE FIRST APPLICATION, it is recommended to view this application on a mobile device.
+The app is available at kanamobile.herokuapp.com
- It is recommended to utilize this application by visiting the url: kanamobile.herokuapp.com The username and password for the admin view is available upon request
+ The username and password for the admin view is available upon request

  ## How to run locally: